SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 Through the smoke, the rescuers could hear people screaming for help.

-innocent (NOT GUILTY) - (adjective) (of a person) not guilty of a particular crime:
-He firmly believes that she is innocent of the crime.
+innocent (NOT GUILTY) - (adjective) (of a person) not guilty of a particular crime: innocent of / He firmly believes that she is innocent of the crime.

 firmly (NOT LOOSELY) - (adverb) in a way that will not become loose:
 Make sure the rope is firmly attached before attempting to climb down.